Hooks

 useWorkflowState:

-- Persists across nodes and workflow transitions within the same run.
+- persists across nodes and workflow transitions within the same run

-- Restores on interrupt resume for that run.
+- restores on interrupt resume for that run

-- For cross-request persistence, call your own DBs or service clients from node code.
+- for cross-request persistence, call your own DBs or service clients from node code

 Durability and practical limits:

-- Hook state is tied to runtime checkpoint persistence.
+- hook state is tied to runtime checkpoint persistence

-- In-memory framework adapter is process-local and not restart-safe.
+- in-memory framework adapter is process-local and not restart-safe

-- Redis framework adapter can restore across restarts until TTL expiry (
+- Redis framework adapter can restore across restarts until TTL expiry

 useStructuredData(...)

-useReasoncontinues from its internal checkpoint, but code beforeuseReasoncan run again.
-KeepuseReasonas the first meaningful operation and guard pre-useReasonside effects withuseNodeState.
+On resume, node code starts again from the top. useReason continues from its internal checkpoint, but code before useReason can run again.
+Keep useReason as the first meaningful operation and guard pre-useReason side effects with useNodeState.